Privacy and Security

 USA.gov doesn't collect personal information when you visit our web site unless you choose to provide that information.

 When you visit USA.gov, we may store some or all of the following: the Internet protocol address from which you access USA.gov, date and time, the name of the web site from which you linked to USA.gov, the name of the file or words you searched, items clicked on a page, and the browser and operating system used.

 Like many websites, USA.gov uses "persistent cookie" technology.
-A persistent cookie is a small text file that this website places on your computer so that it can gather anonymous summary demographic information, and remember your browser when it is used to visit our site again later—kind of like cookie crumbs!
+A persistent cookie is a small text file that this website places on your web browser so that it can gather anonymous summary demographic information, and remember your browser when it is used to visit our site again later—kind of like cookie crumbs!
 (Hence the name.)
 These cookies uniquely identify a browser on a computer, but never a person.
 In other words, if the same person uses Chrome and Internet Explorer, two unique browser cookies will be assigned, one for each browser, so that person will be counted as two different visitors because visits are based on browsers, not computers or persons.
 We use persistent cookies in two ways, both of which enhance your experience on USA.gov while also protecting your privacy:

 - To remember you when your browser comes back to the site, so we don't invite you to take our customer satisfaction survey every time you visit.
 Our customer satisfaction survey uses a persistent cookie to ensure we won’t invite you to take a customer satisfaction survey within 90 days of completing a survey on USA.gov.

 - To get aggregate metrics on site usage to understand how people are using the site and how we can make it better.
 We use web metrics services to track activity on USA.gov.
 Government agencies only ever receive traffic statistics anonymously and in the aggregate.